threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

 - From BSC to Stellar:

-   a Fee of 1 TFT is charged
+   a fee of 1 TFT is deducted from the withdrawn amount